symbol/symbol-docs/source/serialization/lock_secret.rst

 SecretLockTransaction
 =====================

 Use a SecretLockTransaction to transfer mosaics between two accounts.
-The specified mosaics remain locked until a valid :ref:`SecretProofTransaction <secret-proof-transaction>` unlocks them.
+The mosaics sent remain locked until a valid :ref:`SecretProofTransaction <secret-proof-transaction>` unlocks them.

 The maximum number of blocks the lock can lie up to is ``30 days``, being this parameter :ref:`configurable per network <config-network-properties>`.
 If the transaction duration is reached without being proved, the locked amount goes back to the initiator of the SecretLockTransaction.